FailAcademy/learning/web-dev-foundation/_slides/week-02/02-css-layout-slides.md

 - Different ways to use the `position` property
 - How to `float` elements
 - What a CSS reset is and how to use one
+- How we can validate our HTML and CSS

 ---
 template: inverse